henrysky/milkyway_plot/docs/source/index.rst

 System Requirement
 ---------------------

-We require Python 3.8 or above.
+``mw-plot`` requires Python 3.8 or above.
 The following packages are required which will be installed automatically when you install ``mw_plot``:

 .. literalinclude:: ../../requirements.txt

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
    :caption: Getting Started

    basics
    changelog

 .. toctree::
+   :maxdepth: 2
    :caption: Matplotlib backend

    matplotlib_faceon